 Scholarly research is the hallmark of studies leading to the M.S. (thesis option) and Ph.D. degrees.
 Each candidate must propose and conduct an original scientific investigation, which becomes the basis for the M.S. thesis or Ph.D. dissertation.
 The research and writing experience, together with appropriate coursework, prepares graduates for careers in research, college teaching, and other scholarly endeavors.

-For graduate students who seek careers outside formal science, the MWS and MNRD plans of study offer broad academic training to sharpen problem solving and management skills.
-Students in one of these options perform a three- to nine-month internship in lieu of thesis research; the internship provides experience with the operation of an appropriate business or agency.
+For graduate students who seek careers outside formal science, the MWS and MNRD non-thesis programs offer broad academic training to sharpen problem-solving and management skills.

-Graduate study in the Department of Wildlife and Fisheries Sciences is a full-time commitment, normally requiring two years or more to complete the MWS, MNRD and M.S. degrees and four to five years for the Ph.D. degree.
+Graduate study in the Department of Wildlife and Fisheries Sciences is a full-time commitment, normally requiring two years or more to complete the M.S., MWS, and MNRD degrees and four to five years for the Ph.D. degree.

 979.862.6470 | email@example.com